India cities top world air pollution list

 - India air index: In world's most polluted city, Delhi

-India's capital, Delhi, is in the sixth spot with average PM2.5 levels recorded at 143.
+India's capital, Delhi, is in sixth spot with average PM2.5 levels recorded at 143.

 The study added that nine out of 10 people in the world breathe polluted air.